moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 - destination bucket's KMS key, if encrypted
 - an email address or Slack channel to send scan completion alerts to (optional)

-> **Note**: We'll generally use the supplier's name or organisation as the account's `USERNAME`, which the person or system using the ingestion service needs to log in.
-We may change it if we think there's a security issue.
+> **Note**: We'll generally use the supplier or organisation name as the account's `USERNAME`, which the person or system using the ingestion service needs to log in.
+As this is stored publicly in code, we may ask you for an alternative name to avoid exposing sensitive information.

 ### Request access if you need to download files